 However, liquid products have their own advantages.
 Plants prefer nutrients in forms that are easier to use.
-Nutrients in liquid products are typically in these desired forms, whereas many dry products require microorganisms to convert the nutrients.
-This helps to explain why liquid products are often used to correct nutrient deficiencies.
-They are taken up by the plant more quickly, which reduces potential yield loss.
+Product specific details of nutrient formulations in common liquid fertilizers are typically in these desired forms.
+While many dry fertilizer products can be delivered just as effectively, they may require microorganisms to convert the nutrients.
 Liquid products are also easier to handle as they are less bulky and can be easily stored or transported in containers.

-Most fertilizer plans use a mixture of liquid and dry products to reduce costs and maximize the benefits that each type of product offers.
+Tradeoffs in cost, handling, placement, and application preferences are often what determine which type of fertilizer works best for an individual farm.
+In fact, many fertilizer plans use a mixture of liquid and dry products to reduce costs and maximize the benefits that each type of product offers.
 To illustrate this, consider the costs of fertilizer planning.